snkashis/android-docs/src/pages/maps/overview/index.md

 ## MapView XML attributes

-To further customize the map such as setting the starting camera position, style, or adjusting the UI, attributes can be added inside the XML `MapView`.
-All `MapView` XML attributes start with
-`mapbox_` for identification and for removing any potential conflicts with other libraries.
+XML attributes can be added inside of the XML `MapView` to further customize map behavior, such as setting the starting camera position, enabling tilt, or adjusting the compass' location on the screen.
+All `MapView` XML attributes start with `mapbox_` for identification and for removing any potential conflicts with other libraries.
+Due to the current implementation of Android Studio, you can't autogenerate `MapView` attributes by typing.
+[View the full list of `MapView` attributes here](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/res/values/attrs.xml).

 Some examples of `MapView` attributes are: